Sheikh Niamat Ali

 Sheikh Niamat Ali (30 April 1940 – 24 November 2003) was a Bangladeshi film director.
-He won Bangladesh National Film Award for Best Director in 1979, 1985 and 1995 for all the three feature films he ever made - Surja Dighal Bari, Dahan and Anyajiban respectively.
+He won the Bangladesh National Film Award for Best Director in 1979, 1985, and 1995 for all the three feature films he ever made - Surja Dighal Bari, Dahan, and Anyajiban respectively.

 Career

 In 1977, Ali and his co-director Masihuddin Shaker started shooting the film Surja Dighal Bari.
 The film was based on a novel by Abu Ishaque about the rural people in the 1950s.
-It won five international awards, including Mannheim Film Festival and Portugal Film Society.
-It was the first film made from Bangladesh government grant.
+It won five international awards, including the Mannheim Film Festival and the Portugal Film Society.
+It was the first film made with a Bangladesh government grant.